Carla Scaletti

-Carla Scaletti (born April 28, 1956) is an American harpist, composer, music technologist and the inventor of the Kyma Sound Design Environment as well as president of Symbolic Sound.
+Carla Scaletti (born April 28, 1956) is an American composer, harpist, music technologist and the inventor of the Kyma (sound design language) and co-founder of Symbolic Sound Corporation.

 Biography

 Carla Scaletti was born in Ithaca, New York.
-She graduated from the public schools in Albuquerque, New Mexico, then completed a Bachelor of Music from the University of New Mexico, a Master of Music from Texas Tech University, a master's in computer science from the University of Illinois and a doctorate in music composition from the same school.
-In the 1970s, she worked as principal harpist in the New Mexico Symphony Orchestra and Lubbock Symphony Orchestra, and composed for acoustic instruments, but later she developed an interest in computer generated music.
-After completing her education, she worked as a researcher at the CERL Sound Group, University of Illinois at Urbana-Champaign, and later as a visiting assistant professor at the University of Illinois before leaving the university to launch the Symbolic Sound Corporation.
+Raised by entrepreneurial educators, her early fascination with science was heavily influenced by her microbiologist father.
+She relocated to Albuquerque, New Mexico in 1964.
+Scaletti completed a Bachelor of Music from the University of New Mexico, a Master of Music from Texas Tech University, and both a Master of Computer Science and a Doctor of Musical Arts in music composition from the University of Illinois Urbana-Champaign (UIUC).
+In the 1970s, she worked as the principal harpist in the New Mexico Symphony Orchestra and the Lubbock Symphony Orchestra, and composed for acoustic instruments before shifting her focus toward computer-generated music.

-Scaletti designed the Kyma sound generation computer language and co-founded Symbolic Sound Corporation with Kurt J. Hebel in 1989 as a spinoff of the CERL Sound Group.